Muck diving

 With hot, sunny days and warm, balmy nights all year long, muck dives in Mabul may be carried out throughout the year.

-The dives generally take place in shallow and warm waters, so one can spend hours underwater searching amongst the rubble for your next surprise.
+The dives generally take place in shallow and warm waters.
+Couple this with the fact that several resorts in Mabul offer free unlimited jetty/house reef diving, one can literally spend hours underwater searching amongst the rubble for their next surprise.

 Other considerations